albertklin/Ctrl-World-PSFs/readme.md

 ## Training Ctrl-World 📊

 In this section, we provide detailed instructions on how to train Ctrl-World on DROID dataset.
-If you want to train with custun datasets, you can also follow this instructions with neccesary modifications.
+If you want to train with custum datasets, you can also follow this instructions with neccesary modifications.

 ### 🛸 (0) Training requirements
-Our experiments are run on one node with 8 A100/H100 cards.
+Our experiments are run on one/two nodes each with 8 A100/H100 cards.

 ### 🛸 (1) Prepare dataset
 (1) Since the video diffusion model are run in latent space of image encoder, we first extract the latent sapce of the video to improve training efficiency.
 After download the [huggingface DROID datasets](https://huggingface.co/datasets/cadene/droid_1.0.1), you can run the following command to extract latent in parrallel: